 RHODE ISLAND: Did not pass.
 Legislature adjourned.
 Senate Bill 2874.
 Naturopathic licensing bill.
 Gives naturopaths a broad scope of practice almost identical to MD/DO primary care physicians.
 Could diagnose any patient of any age with any disease or condition using all diagnostic methods "commonly used" by PCPs, a term that is undefined.
 Although these are not listed, would include the ability to order and interpret, for example, EKGs, MRIs, CAT scans, PET scans, EEGs.
 Although the scope of prescription privildges is not clearly defined, the bill would permit them to prescribe and administer high dose vitamins and minerals, homeopathic remedies, and dietary supplements by any means, including injection and IV.
 Also permits prescription of "natural medicines" by any means, including IV and injection, without any clear defintion of what "natural" means other than it is "present in, produced by, or derived from nature," which could mean practically any substance.
 Would be overseen by Department of Health with two naturopaths as its sole advisors;.

-CALIFORNIA: Senate Bill 381.
+CALIFORNIA: NEW!
+Did not pass; Legislature adjourned.
+Senate Bill 381.
 Prevents physical therapists from performing joint manipulations and makes doing so the unlawful practice of chiropractic.
 There is no evidence that chiropractors are superior to physical therapists in performing manipulation.
 This is turf protection.

 MINNESOTA: Passed; signed by Governor.
 Senate Bill 1665, House Bill 1850.
 Clarifies and expands scope of chiropractic practice to include detection (including by CAT and PET scans and MRI) and correction of the non-existent chiropractic “subluxation.”
 Permits the use of acupuncture with certain training.